Legacy of Dr. Robert Schattner Continues to Move School Forward

 Spring 2017Read PDF »

-Work is underway on the next major facilities improvements at the School – the renovation of the Main Clinic (to become the Robert I. Schattner Clinic) and the construction of the Schattner Pavilion (a two-story addition to the Robert Schattner Center).
-These projects are being made possible in great part through support from the late Dr. Robert I. Schattner (C’48), one of the School’s most accomplished and devoted graduates, who contributed $15 million toward these projects before his death in January 2017.
+The renovation of the Main Clinic (now the Robert I. Schattner Clinic) and the construction of the Schattner Pavilion (a two-story addition to the Robert Schattner Center) are being made possible in great part through support from the late Dr. Robert I. Schattner (C’48), one of the School’s most accomplished and devoted graduates, who contributed $15 million toward these projects before his death in January 2017.
 Thanks to his generosity, his legacy is continuing to move Penn Dental Medicine forward.

-The School’s 11,520-square-foot Main Clinic, which has been the hub of DMD clinical instruction and patient care since the Thomas Evans Building’s construction in 1915, will undergo a complete renovation for an improved student and patient experience.
+The School’s 11,520-square-foot Main Clinic, which has been the hub of DMD clinical instruction and patient care since the Thomas Evans Building’s construction in 1915, has undergone a complete renovation for an improved student and patient experience.

-To be named the Robert I. Schattner Clinic, it will feature new state-of-the-art equipment, 70 individual operatories designed to maximize privacy and comfort, new flooring and lighting, enhanced radiographic capabilities, and a redesign to optimize operational flow, including improved instrument distribution and collection.
-Adding a dramatic element to the space, are plans to reveal the original, historic windows that line the north side of the clinic, bathing the space in natural light.
+Now the Robert I. Schattner Clinic, it features new state-of-the-art equipment, 74 individual operatories designed to maximize privacy and comfort, new flooring and lighting, enhanced radiographic capabilities, and a redesign to optimize operational flow, including improved instrument distribution and collection.
+Adding a dramatic element to the space, two-story windows that mimic the building’s original 1915 windows line the north side of the clinic, bathing the space in natural light.

 |Robert I. Schattner Clinic Naming Opportunities||Gift Level|